tomasbisi/streamBackTest/README.md

 source venv/bin/activate
 ```

-To install all the dependencies that the project requires to import in order to work run:
+Install all the dependencies that the project requires to import in order to work:

 ```
 pip install -r requirements.txt